How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Methods and materials

-In the third step, the students were presented with four responses to these physics comprehension questions, all of them labeled as written by ChatGPT.
+In the third step, after each question and the respective self-assessment, the students were presented successively with four responses to these physics comprehension questions, all of them labeled as written by ChatGPT.
 However, only three responses were provided by ChatGPT, the fourth response was a sample solution written by the authors and containing a correct and complete explanation of the question.
 The students were asked to rate each response regarding five criteria on a 5-point Likert scale (\textit{very low, low, medium, high, very high}).
 The criteria address both the scientific accuracy (\textit{factual correctness} and \textit{degree of completeness}) and the linguistic quality (\textit{comprehensibility} and \textit{quality of the language}) of the responses.
 Additionally, the students were asked whether the presented response would be an appropriate sample solution for the question (\textit{suitability as a sample solution}).
-They also had the opportunity to take another look at the question itself.
+As will be described in section~\ref{sec:red}, the first two and the last item would later be combined into the scale \textit{scientific accuracy} whether the third and fourth item would be combined into the scale \textit{linguistic quality}.
+The students also had the opportunity to take another look at the question itself.
 All four responses to be rated for each question were displayed to the participants in a randomized order to minimize the effect of judgment errors (e.g., that the participants rate the first displayed response better or worse than later responses as they have no comparison in the first place).
 The same procedure was applied to the other two physics questions.

 The study variables \textit{scientific accuracy} and \textit{linguistic quality} were collected by rating scales, so that strictly speaking one would have to refer to the "perceived" \textit{scientific accuracy} and "perceived" \textit{linguistic quality}.
 Also, to keep the test load limited, we only used five items to assess these constructs, since the survey should be feasible within a 30-minute time frame at the end of a lecture to gather answers from as many students as possible.
 With 12 assessed responses, this would not be possible with a more detailed scale to answer for each response.